JeffersonLuizCruz/JeffersonLuizCruz/README.md

 - Favorite Operating System?
 Unix Debian.
-- Three favorite programming language?
+- Three favorite Programming Language?
 Java, TypeScript and 😄dont know.
 - Favorite hobby on the web?
 I like to participate in an internet forum.
 - Development IDE?
 Eclipse and Visual Studio Code.